JoshLeatherland/ToDoList/README.md

 - Add comments to individual tasks for better context.
 - Mark tasks as complete to track your progress.
 - Task count indicators for completed and incomplete tasks per column.
+- Multi-Language Support (currently English and Spanish).

 ## Future Enhancements

-- **Multi-language Support:** Enable translations for a more inclusive experience.
+- **Multi-language Support:** Continue to support more languages and allow in-app switching.
 - **Data Sharing:** Share your tasks and columns via a generated Data URL.
 - **Enhanced Settings UI:** Improve the user interface for the settings page.
 - **Custom Themes:** Allow users to personalize the look and feel through the UI.
+- **Data Storage** Update the application to use indexed DB instead of local storage.

 ---